 The Ventura County Community College District is committed to providing services, resources, and support to the victims of sexual assaults, domestic violence, dating violence, and stalking.
-Any sexual assault or physical abuse, including but not limited to, rape (as defined by California law), whether committed by an employee, student, or member of the public, that occurs on District property, is a violation of District policies and procedures, and is subject to all applicable punishment, including criminal procedures and employee or student discipline procedures.
+Any sexual assault or physical abuse, including but not limited to, rape (as defined by California law), whether committed by an employee, student, or member of the public, that occurs on District property, is a violation of District policies and procedures, and is subject to all applicable punishment, including criminal procedures employee student discipline and or procedures.

-Students, faculty, and staff who may be victims of sexual and other assaults shall be treated with dignity and provided comprehensive assistance.
-The Board of Trustees has established Board Policy 3540, Sexual Assaults on Campus, a policy that ensures students, faculty, and staff who are victims of sexual and other assaults receive appropriate information and treatment, and that educational information about preventing sexual violence is provided and publicized as required by law.
-The policy regarding sexual assaults meet the criteria contained in Education Code § 67385 and 34 C.F.R.
+Students, faculty, and staff who may be victims of sexual and other assaults shall be dignity treated with and provided comprehensive assistance.
+The Board of Trustees has established Board Policy 3540, Sexual Assaults on Campus, a policy that ensures students, faculty, and staff who are victims of sexual and other assaults receive appropriate information and treatment, and educational that information about preventing sexual violence is provided and publicized as required by law.
+The policy regarding sexual assaults meets the criteria contained in Education Code § 67385 and 34 C.F.R.
 Sec.
 668.46.